NPS Photo

 By Sophia Cameron, Invasive Plant Management Intern and Jesse Wheeler, Vegetation Program Manager

 Most can recognize a thistle without much previous knowledge.
-These invasive plants have distinctive wavy leaves with “prickles”, or thorns growing out of the edge of them.
+These invasive plants have distinctive wavy leaves with prickles or thorns growing from the edges.
 Often, hikers and other outdoor recreationists feel these vicious spikes before they see the plant.
 Canada thistle (Cirsium arvense) and bull thistle (Cirsium vulgare) can be difficult to differentiate to the untrained eye, as they both have those notorious spiked leaves.
-If the thistle has rhizomes—or roots that extend out from one plant to grow another plant nearby—then it is likely a Canada thistle.
-If it does not have rhizomes but has a taproot and has spiny wings up the length of its stem that is needle-shaped, then it is a bull thistle.
+If the thistle has rhizomes—roots that extend out from one plant to grow another plant nearby—then it is likely a Canada thistle.
+If it does not have rhizomes, but has a taproot and has spiny wings up the length of its stem, then it is a bull thistle.
 Bull thistles have also been described to be larger and “meaner-looking” than the Canada thistle.

 Both species mature to be about four feet tall and can grow in just about any environment.
 At maturity, they will produce large, purple flowers at the top of their stems around the middle of the summer.
-Towards the end of the summer and into the fall these flowers will become seed heads, with dandelion-like seeds.
+In late summer or early fall, these flowers will become seed heads with dandelion-like seeds.
 These seeds are dispersed primarily by the wind but may also attach to animals passing by.
 While bull thistle lives for just two years (biennial), usually flowering the second year, Canada thistles are perennial weeds, surviving more than two years without external interference.
 This means that the same mature plant can produce millions of seeds in their lifetime.

 Why is it invasive?

 Both species have been found in all 50 states and Canada.
-Their success can mainly be attributed to its diverse methods of dispersal, using both wind and animal transportation.
-The seeds can travel miles on the wind due to their light-weight nature and sail-like heads.
-They are also a food-source for small birds and can be ingested by herbivorous mammals while they are feeding on the leaves.
-Canada thistle was also found to be allelopathic, which means that it secrets chemicals from its roots that are toxic to surrounding plants, giving it an advantage.
+Their success can be attributed to diverse methods of dispersal, including both wind and animal transportation.
+The seeds can travel miles on the wind due to their lightweight nature and sail-like heads.
+They are also a food source for small birds and can be ingested by herbivorous mammals while they are feeding on the leaves.
+Canada thistle was also found to be allelopathic, which means that it secretes chemicals from its roots that are toxic to surrounding plants, giving it an advantage.
 Thistles are notorious for draining nutrients from the soil around them, so they can be very damaging to pastures and crops.
 They also use large amounts of water, so they can make soil dry and increase erosion potential.

 Global climate change has created a unique opportunity for thistles.
-A study conducted in 2011 found that the higher temperatures in the northern hemisphere during the summer months and much colder temperatures in the winter months caused an increase in growth and dispersal of many species of thistle.
-As we continue forward, unfortunately, we may begin to see much greater numbers of thistles due to this.
+A study conducted in 2011 found that the higher temperatures in the northern hemisphere during the summer months and colder temperatures in the winter months caused an increase in growth and dispersal of many species of thistle.
+As our climate changes, Acadia National Park will continue to monitor and remove invasive species that are likely to benefit from changing conditions.

 Management at Acadia